adityagovindaraj/adityagovindaraj.github.io/README.md

 # aditya

-My personal website hosted by Github Pages.
+You can access the website by clicking on my name: [aditya](https://adityag81.github.io)